 |

 in the city of Cincinnati, Ohio.
-Like Berkey and Gay, Mitchell and Rammeslberg produced machine-made furniture of various grades in revival styles, including Gothic, Rococo and Renaissance, and later in the reform styles associated with the Aesthetic Movement.
+Like Berkey & Gay, Mitchell & Rammeslberg produced machine-made furniture of various grades in revival styles including Gothic, Rococo, and Renaissance, and later in the reform styles associated with the Aesthetic Movement.
 By 1859, the company occupied two factory buildings

 and manufactured furniture with eighty machines powered by several steam